All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The SURMOUNT-1 trial[1], which evaluated tirzepatide in adults with obesity, included body composition assessments using DEXA scanning in a subset of participants.
 At the highest dose (15 mg), where average weight loss was 22.5%, the data showed that approximately 33% of total weight lost was lean mass, with the remaining 67% being fat mass .

 This lean-to-fat loss ratio is actually somewhat more favorable than what was seen with semaglutide in the STEP trials, where approximately 39% of weight lost was lean mass semaglutide and muscle loss prevention.
-Some researchers have speculated that the GIP receptor agonism in tirzepatide may offer a modest protective effect on lean tissue, though this has not been definitively established .
+Some researchers have speculated that the GIP receptor agonism in tirzepatide may offer a modest protective effect on lean tissue, though this hasn't been definitively established .

 The Magnitude Problem

 Even with a more favorable ratio, the sheer magnitude of weight loss on tirzepatide means the absolute amount of lean mass lost can be substantial.
 A patient who loses 50 pounds on tirzepatide with a 33% lean mass ratio would still lose approximately 16.5 pounds of lean tissue.
-This makes proactive preservation strategies essential, not optional .
+This makes proactive preservation strategies important, not optional .

 The Role Of GIP In Body Composition

-Additionally, tirzepatide appears to produce proportionally greater reductions in visceral fat compared to subcutaneous fat .
+Tirzepatide appears to produce proportionally greater reductions in visceral fat compared to subcutaneous fat .
 Since visceral fat is more metabolically harmful, this preferential fat loss pattern is beneficial for metabolic health even if the total amount of lean mass lost is similar to other medications.

 Why Muscle Matters During Aggressive Weight Loss